 Recognizing the direct relation between sustained professional development and good teaching, all creative writing faculty are active writers who have published widely, most in multiple genres.

 English students may do their senior project in fiction or poetry writing, provided they complete the appropriate courses.
-A student wishing to complete a senior project in fiction should complete ENGL 387, ENGL 487 twice (with the project attached to the second workshop).
-A student wishing to complete a senior project in poetry should complete ENGL 388, ENGL 488 twice (with the project attached to the second workshop).
+A student wishing to complete a senior project in fiction should complete ENGL 387, ENGL 487 twice (with the project typically completed after the second workshop).
+A student wishing to complete a senior project in poetry should complete ENGL 388, ENGL 488 twice (with the project typically completed after the second workshop).
 ENGL 487 and ENGL 488 can be taken twice for university credit.